botinesj/fantasy-footbot/README.md

 * View NFL Schedule
 * What team should I bet on?

-<h3>Video Demonstration</h3>
+<h2>Video Demonstration</h3>
 https://streamable.com/wnp28j

-<h3>How to run</h3>
+<h2>How to run</h3>
-<h1>Requirements</h1>
+<h4>Requirements</h4>
 * You must have downloaded MySql and BeautifulSoup.

-<h1>Steps</h1>
+<h4>Steps</h4>
 1. You'll need to create a new Discord bot and invite it to the desired server.
 These steps are outlined here: https://discordpy.readthedocs.io/en/latest/discord.html
 2. Copy this repo

 *db.py*
-3. Replace PASSWORD in db.py with the password for your MySql account.
+3. Replace PASSWORD in db.py with the password for your MySql account
 4. Uncomment the code from lines 14-18
 5. Run db.py
 6. Comment the code from lines 14-18
 7. Remove line 2: from config import PASSWORD

-*bot.py*
+*bot.py*.
-8. Replace TOKEN in line 551 with the the token of the new bot you created in step 1.
+8. Replace TOKEN in line 551 with the the token of the new bot you created in step 1
 9. Run bot.py